cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 Check out the Jimi Hendrix site.

-“Sittin’ on) The Dock of the Bay” (Redding/Cropper) by Otis Redding
+(“Sittin’ on) The Dock of the Bay” (Redding/Cropper) by Otis Redding

 Otis Redding composed this song after leaving Monterey Pop and going to San Francisco.
 He died shortly thereafter.
 The song is supposed to be a reflection of Redding’s new experiences and experimentation with the rock sound, directly affected by Monterey Pop.
 At the festival, Redding anchored the Memphis sound with Booker T. the MGs.
+The CD The Very Best Of Otis Redding is an excellent compilation.

 Booker T. Jones: “Otis melded the blues style with the Sam Cooke style and the Little Richard style.
 All those styles were there in Otis.
 No other singer did that.”